2 July 2015

 In carrying out web design, there are no clear-cut rules, but just certain patterns and trends that become popular from time to time.
 First, it was the animated, 3-D and skeuomorphic designs now it’s about being flat and minimal.
 If you want to attract visitors to your website, the first thing you need to ensure is, whether the design incorporates the latest trends or not.
 No visitor is interested in browsing a website, that seems to be made years before.

-At Chilliapple, our web designers keep themselves abreast with all the latest trends in order to create websites that appear fresh.
+At Chilliapple, as an award-winning web design agency, our designers keep themselves abreast with all the latest trends in order to create websites that appear fresh.
 As we are near to finish the second quarter of the year, I will like to share some of the web design trends, that can prove to be of extreme help and benefit:

 Large background images: